 On March 23, 2010, the U.S. government enacted the Patient Protection and Affordable Care Act ("PPACA").
-A companion bill, the Health Care Education Affordability Reconciliation Act of 2010, which was enacted by the U.S. government on March 30, 2010, contains amendments to the PPACA that reconcile the Senate and House versions of the legislation.
-Together, these bills (the "Acts") represent the most comprehensive overhaul ever enacted of both the public and private health care systems in the U.S.A.
+A companion bill, the Health Care Education Affordability Reconciliation Act of 2010, which was enacted by the U.S. government on March 30, 2010, contains amendments to the PPACA.
+Together, these bills (the "Acts") represent the most comprehensive overhaul ever enacted of both the public and private health care systems in the United States